NiallNiall/website/content/experiments/drawingsequencer.md

 - experiments/drawClass
 - experiments/draw
 ---
-Partly for a hackathon, this is a javascript based sequencer where you draw lines and beats move along those lines.
-Magic!
+Traditionally sequencers just go from A to B, so here's one where you draw your own alphabet.

 Use your mouse to draw Paths to make sequences